2025 ICD-10-CM Diagnosis Code Y90

 Alcohol

-If you are like many Americans, you drink alcohol at least occasionally.
-For many people, moderate drinking is probably safe.
-But drinking less is better for your health than drinking more.
-And there are some people who should not drink at all.
+Many Americans drink alcohol at least occasionally.
+The Dietary Guidelines for Americans say that adults of legal drinking age should either not drink or drink in moderation.
+Drinking less is better for your health than drinking more.
+Also, there are some people who should not drink at all.

 How does alcohol affect the body?